EgleJuske/CRUD-sprint2/README.md

 - create new employees and projects;
 - read existing projects and employees;
 - update information about projects and employees;
-- delete projects and employees;
+- delete projects (only if the project isn't asigned to any employee) and employees;
 - assing projects to employees.

 ## Authors